 Stop off at the Walled-Off Hotel

-Some of the rooms and suites here are quite pricey, but hostel style “barracks” are also an option for budget travellers and whichever room you choose is certainly worth it for the experience.
+Some of the rooms and suites here are quite pricey.
+However, hostel-style “barracks” are also an option for budget travelers and whichever room you choose is certainly worth it for the experience.

-Check out rates and events at the walled off hotel here.
+Check out rates and events at the walled-off hotel here.

-It’s really exciting to have the opportunity to actually see world famous Banksy pieces in the flesh.
-One benefit of venturing to off the beaten path Palestine is that you will find that you have the paintings entirely to yourself.
+It’s really exciting to have the opportunity to actually see world-famous Banksy Palestine pieces up close and personal.
+One benefit of venturing to off-the-beaten-path Palestine is that you will find that you have the paintings entirely to yourself.

-In order to see the best local street art, continue walking along next to the separation wall from the walled off hotel.
-Murals show a desire for a peaceful unification between Israel and Palestine and boast hopeful slogans such as “Make hummus not walls!”.
+In order to see the best local street art, continue walking along next to the separation wall from the walled-off hotel.
+Murals show a desire for a peaceful unification between Israel and Palestine and boast hopeful slogans such as “Make hummus, not walls!”.

 West Bank Travel FAQs